Can Leadership Development Really Work?

 The factor that too many programs fail to address is the “H-Factor” or the Human Factor.
 The human factor is a simple one.
 I equate it to chaos theory.
-It means that we are all flawed, awesome at times, terrible at others, different, not different, individual, collaborative, strong, weak, smart, dumb, secured and vulnerable.
+It means that we are all flawed, awesome at times, terrible at others, different, not different, individual, collaborative, strong, weak, smart, dumb, secure, and vulnerable.
 Each of us is any one of these things in any number of different ways at any number of different times in our lives.
-This means that even if you are a solid leader overall, you’re still not perfect and you’re still going to have some “leadership gaps” and will need to rely on others as a result.
+This means that even if you are a solid leader overall, you’re still not perfect, and you’re still going to have some “leadership gaps” and will need to rely on others as a result.

 So can Leadership Development Really Work?

 Absolutely… if it’s approached right.
 A solid leadership development program must be based on the individual, not the organization.
 The truth is that for great leaders, there is no difference between life and leadership; it’s just something they are.
 A solid leadership development program will address the individual specifically with this in mind.
 This is why great programs will work for people from all walks of life.
 When students are taught to embrace who they are as a person and rethink the construct of what a leader is “supposed to be,” they will see success.
 A solid leadership development program will teach students to recognize and embrace the “H-Factor” to help them become better leaders.